andrey-avdeev/js13kgame2015/NetGears.Js13kgame2015/README.md

 #ReGravy#

 ReGravy is a space themed arcade where you must escape asteroids and walls of a lunar cave by reversing gravity vector.
-There is lasergun, of course.
+There is laser gun, of course.

 This game was made for [js13kGames](http://js13kgames.com) 2015.
 The theme of the year was 'reversed'.

 #Notes#
 It's my first javascript game.
-Works fine in Chrome, frame rate is bad in others.
+Works fine in Chrome, frame rate is worse in others.

 By the way, it works fine in Chrome mobile.